stellar-deprecated/docs/learn/integration-guides/anchor.md

 ```

 ## Listening for redemptions
-When a user wants to redeem your gateway's credit, instruct them to send the credit to your hot wallet address with the customerID included in the memo field of the transaction.
+When a user wants to redeem your anchor's credit, instruct them to send the credit to your hot wallet address with the customerID included in the memo field of the transaction.

 You must listen for payments to the hot wallet account and record any user that sends credit there.
 Here's code that listens for these payments: